btantoine/my-cougar-assistant/myCougarAssistant/README.md

 Run the project
 - jovo run

+Or you can test quickly with :
+- jovo run
+- and click on the webhook url

 ## How to link the project to Amazon Alexa

 - Create a Alexa Skill Kit account : https://developer.amazon.com/alexa-skills-kit